Vietnam.vn - Nền tảng quảng bá Việt Nam

 Gastrointestinal neuroendocrine tumors progress silently, without typical symptoms in the early stages.
 In later stages, clinical symptoms manifest differently depending on the location of the tumor, easily confusing with many other digestive diseases.
 The disease can only be completely cured in the early stages.

-According to Dr. Tien, primary tumors are often small, so CT or MRI scans have only 33% sensitivity in diagnosis.
+According to Dr. Tien, primary tumors are often small, so CT or MRI scans are only 33% sensitive in diagnosis.
 To assess the detailed morphological characteristics of the tumor, doctors need the support of an endoscopic ultrasound machine, which helps detect deep lesions under the thin layers of the digestive tract wall as well as the surrounding lymph nodes and blood vessels.
-From there, the regional lymph nodes and the extent of the lesion's invasion can be assessed to develop an appropriate treatment plan.
+From there, the regional lymph nodes and the extent of the lesion's invasion can be assessed to come up with an appropriate treatment plan.

-Doctors advise people with unusual symptoms such as diarrhea, nausea and vomiting, abdominal pain, red skin, and constipation to see a doctor for early diagnosis.
+Doctors advise people with unusual symptoms such as diarrhea, nausea and vomiting, abdominal pain, red skin, constipation, to go see a doctor for early diagnosis.

 Trinh Mai